edward344/NotePad/README.md

 # NotePad
-A simple text editor for python
+A simple text editor for python using Tkinter.